imbus/robotframework-tablelibrary/DEVELOPMENT.md

 Open the file [_about__.py](src/Tables/__about__.py) and increase the version (0.0.5 = major.minor.path) before building & uploading the new python wheel package!

+Commit & push the changed version into the repository.

 ### Build Python Package

 Navigate to the repository root directy and execute the following command: